pandas-dev/pandas-stubs/docs/philosophy.md

 ## Narrow vs. Wide Arguments

-A consideration in creating stubs is too make the set of type annotations for function arguments "just right", i.e., not too narrow and not too wide.
+A consideration in creating stubs is to make the set of type annotations for function arguments "just right", i.e., not too narrow and not too wide.
 A type annotation to an argument to a function or method is too narrow if it disallows valid arguments.
 A type annotation to